 I am posting links to some of the cheeses that I feature in this blogpost, so you can learn more about their process, origin, and history.

-I attended wine classes at the United States Sommelier Association and hold a second level Sommelier certificate, but I don’t consider myself a sommelier.
-I don’t use that word to describe me, and prefer to save it for someone who is in the wine industry.
-It’s a French word, and it means a wine steward who’s trained and knowledgable in wines.
+In 2009, I attended wine classes at the United States Sommelier Association, and passed a written and blind wine taste tests.
+I earned a Level 2 Sommelier certificate.
+In February 2017, I decided to pursue my wine studies, and attended classes at WSET, a world-renowned school, which stands for Wine, Spirit Education Trust.
+I received a Level 2 certificate and passed with merit.
+I don’t consider myself a sommelier, and I don’t use that word to describe what I do.
+I prefer to save it for someone who is actively working in the wine industry.
+Sommelier is a French word that means a wine steward who’s trained and knowledgable in wines.
 I am not into fancy wine descriptions, but I can tell you one thing, after drinking and sipping hundreds of wines, I know if a wine is compatible with my palate or not.
 By now, my taste buds know exactly what I like.
-I prefer Old World wines, full-bodied, earthy with deep ruby colors, aromatic spices, cloves, black peppers, nutmeg, hints of dark chocolate, vanilla, tobacco, leather, barnyard, licorice with lingering finish.
+I prefer Old World wines, full-bodied, earthy with deep ruby colors, and flavor profiles that include aromatic spices, cloves, black peppers, nutmeg, hints of dark chocolate, vanilla, tobacco, leather, barnyard, licorice with a lingering finish.
 I usually go for a complex wine, with layers of flavors for special occasions.
 At times, I also enjoy medium-bodied wines, and New World wines with floral notes.
-There are so many grape varietals, (varieties) from so many regions of the world, but, today, I will focus on the Sangiovese grape.
+There are so many grape varietals, (varieties) from so many regions of the world, however, today, I will focus on the Sangiovese grape.
 It is a very difficult grape to grow because it needs warm weather, and for that reason, vintages can vary from one season to the next.
 It is considered one of the most widely planted red grape in all of Italy.
 The Sangiovese grape does particularly well in the terroir of beautiful Tuscany.
 However, it is a temperamental grape, that requires a lot of attention.
 It is not easy to keep it balanced, because of its high acidity content.
 It is harvested late, because the ripening process is slow.
 Tannins can also be rough.
 Sangiovese is also blended with Cabernet Sauvignon, Merlot and other grapes to make one of my favorite blends called “Super Tuscan”.
+In June 2017, I finally visited Tuscany, and some amazing wineries in that region.
+I enjoyed some delicious wines made with the Sangiovese grape.

 Marchese Antinori, Chianti Classico, Riserva 2006.
 It’s an excellent wine, very complex with an everlasting finish.